Quick Analysis Tool

 Get the percentage of the total (% of Total)

 In the example, we’ll show you how the function works.
-It’s unnecessary to use a formula that divides an amount by the total.
-Instead, click on the Totals tab and choose the ‘% Total’ icon.
+Using a formula that divides an amount by the total is unnecessary.
+Instead, click the Totals tab and choose the ‘% Total’ icon.

 Check the result below: